rbarzic/nanorv32/README.md

 Highlights :

     - 2-stage pipeline (fetch, execute)
-    - 3 AHB master interfaces (Code, Data, Peripherals)
+    - 2 AHB-lite  master interfaces (Code &  Data)
     - lot of code is generated from a high level description
     - written in verilog (using iverilog or Xilinx xvsim as simulator)